cornflowerblu/a1c-estimator/docs/unified-technical-specification.md

-# A1C Estimator Technical Architecture
+# A1C Estimator - Technical Specification

-## Overview
+## System Overview

-The A1C Estimator will be built as a modern web application with potential for mobile expansion, using the Nx workspace for modular development.
-This document outlines the technical architecture, including component structure, data flow, and technology choices.
+The A1C Estimator is a modern web application built with Next.js and Nx workspace that helps users track blood glucose readings and estimate A1C levels.
+This document outlines the technical architecture, data models, and implementation details for the application.

-## System Architecture
+## Architecture

 ### High-Level Architecture